 Commissioning Engineers, Yudi Indrawan and Luis Ponce de León Agustín, share their work experience

-A commissioning engineer is responsible for:
+A commissioning engineer is responsible for a number of things including:

-Inspecting the equipment and facilities of an engineering project
+Inspecting the equipment and facilities of an engineering project;

-Checking the design and installation
+Checking the design and installation;

-Creating reports
+Creating reports;

-Conducting tests
+Conducting tests;

 Providing support if needed so that a project is completed on budget and to specification.

-As well as a background in engineering, what makes someone a great commissioning engineer?
+As well as a background in engineering, what makes someone a great commissioning engineer

 Yudi Indrawan is a very experienced Instrument Commissioning Engineer.
 He is working for McDermott International Ltd and is based in Indonesia.